MuhtasimTanmoy/notebook/mobile/android/android.md

 ### Binder Driver

-- As said above, binder driver is a software components, which loads in the Kernel space, and is responsible for transferring the data from the memory are of one process to the other.
+- As said above, a binder driver is a software components, which loads in the Kernel space and is responsible for transferring the data from the memory of one process to the other.
 - It can be accessed by `ioctl()` calls.